 2. They feel like I’m going to do really well and prove to them that I’m better than what they thought.

-He in fact goes on to tell us how all three of these reactions are in fact detrimental to us and in this book he suggests a very cute interesting and unique reaction that we should have to rejection read this book if you want to have your belief shaken.
+He in fact goes on to tell us how all three of these reactions are in fact detrimental to us and in this book he suggests a very cute interesting and unique reaction that we should have to reject read this book if you want to have your belief shaken.

 5. Rich Dad Poor Dad

 I am sure you already heard about this world-famous book by Robert Kiyosaki.
 This book was also available in the Hindi edition too.
-In this book, the author wrote about his two father one is a rich dad (his friend’s father) and another one is a poor dad(his own father).
+In this book, the author wrote about his two fathers one is a rich dad (his friend’s father) and another one is a poor dad(his own father).

 One(poor dad) has a collection of degrees and diplomas and the other(rich dad) is a high school drop-out.
 When the overqualified father dies, he will leave next to nothing behind, and even a few unpaid bills here and there.
 The school drop-out father will become one of the richest men in Hawaii and will pass on an empire to his son.